Read This First

 Prompt 2: Produce an entertaining, educational narrative to explain the dynamics of wealth creation.

-The section turns on A Tale of Wealth Creation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep A Tale of Wealth Creation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are A Tale of Wealth Creation, The Alchemist’s Apprentice: A Tale of Wealth Creation, and Secure Property Rights and Rule of Law.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep A Tale of Wealth Creation, The Alchemist’s Apprentice: A Tale of Wealth Creation, and Secure Property Rights and Rule of Law in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 1. The Alchemist’s Apprentice: A Tale of Wealth Creation: Once upon a time in the kingdom of Verdantia, there was a small village named Meadowbrook.